 In many cases, you may be entitled to receive treatment with no out-of-pocket cost due to health-care coverage on your auto insurance policy.
 It doesn’t matter who was at fault when you experienced an injury, your insurance provider will pay for health-care incurred in your personal injury case on your behalf, then seek reimbursement from the liable parties insurance once your treatment is complete.

 Seeing a doctor is the first thing you should do to preserve your health and establish a personal injury case.
 This is to make sure you have the necessary documentation needed to prove your case.
 A lawyer needs to prove that you were injured and they can’t do this without the needed documents, a doctor can help prepare the documentation required.
-Apart from the documentation process, a doctor will help diagnose problems that you encounter in a car accident and will provide you the necessary treatment.
+Apart from the documentation process, a car accident chiropractor will help diagnose problems that you encounter in accident and will provide you the necessary treatment.

 What is a Whiplash Injury and How do I Recover From It?